Updated July 4, 2023

 Step #3: Finally, we calculate the depreciation by multiplying the depreciable basis ($185,000) with the rate of depreciation (5%).

 Depreciation for the building is $9,250.
 Ms. Susan will account for this depreciation to showcase the correct value of her asset after every year in her books.

 Depreciation for Building Income Tax Act

-- It’s worth noting that these rates may be subject to change and you should verify the current rates before calculating the depreciation of buildings.
+- It’s worth noting that these rates may be subject to change, and you should verify the current rates before calculating the depreciation of buildings.

-- As per the IRS, buildings depreciation can be deducted from the taxable income only if it has a determinable useful life, will last more than a year, and is owned by the taxpayer.
+- As per the IRS, building depreciation can be deducted from the taxable income only if it has a determinable useful life, will last more than a year, and is owned by the taxpayer.

 - The individual or business cannot claim the tax return for property created or acquired after July 27, 1989.

 - In the US, the depreciation rate for buildings is calculated using the formula.
 Thus, they don’t have any specific rates for depreciation.
 However, the depreciation rates for buildings as per the Indian income tax act are as follows:

 |Rate of Depreciation per annum